Faculty and Staff

 The Department of Radiation Medicine is made up of Faculty Radiation Oncologists and Medical Physicists, as well as several Clinical Associates at our satellite locations across the state, Get to know more about our team below.

-John Bayouth, Ph.D. is the Chief Medical Physicist of the Department of Radiation Medicine.
+John Bayouth, Ph.D. is the Vice Chair and Chief Medical Physicist for the Department of Radiation Medicine.

 Dr. Bayouth earned bachelor's and master's degree from the Kansas State University.
 He holds a doctoral degree in radiation physics from MD Anderson and completed a research fellowship in radiation physics with MD Anderson.
 His research interests have been in Radiation-induced changes in pulmonary function and MRI/Image Guided Radiation Therapy.